jganser/GGJ2020_Repairrrates/README.md

-# GGJ2020_Repairrrites
-Repairrrites - The Game
+# Repairrrites - The Game

+This game was made during the GGJ2020 under the theme Repair.

+It is a board game and can be played by printing the game out and processing the included resources.